apache/fury/docs/protocols/xlang_object_graph_spec.md

     - Header(8 bits):
         - Format:
             - `reserved 1 bit + 3 bits field name encoding + polymorphism flag + nullability flag + ref tracking flag + tag id flag`.
-        - Users can use annotation to provide those info.
+        - Users can use annotation to provide that info.
-            - tag id: when set to 1, field name will be written by an unsigned varint tag id.
+            - tag id: when set to 1, the field name will be written by an unsigned varint tag id.
             - ref tracking: when set to 0, ref tracking will be disabled for this field.
             - nullability: when set to 0, this field won't be null.
             - polymorphism: when set to 1, the actual type of field will be the declared field type even the type if